BvrLab/one-notification-api/README.md

 ## Installation

-Instructions on how to install and run your project.
+Instructions on how to install and run project.

 ## Usage

-Instructions on how to use your project.
+Instructions on how to use project.

 ## Contact